kuzzleio/kuzzle/doc/1/plugins/plugin-context/customize-errors/index.md

 In order to define it, you have to write them inside the [manifest.json](https://docs.kuzzle.io/core/1/plugins/guides/manual-setup/prerequisites/#manifest-json) in a `errors` field.

-Your manifest will be something like :
+Your manifest would be something like :
 ```
 {
     "name": "kuzzle-plugin-xxx",